krones9000/local-piper/README.md

 # local-piper

 **local-piper** currently only supports **Linux** and uses the **2023.11.14-2 Linux x86_64 Piper release**.
 However, I can't actually code.
 I wrote this using LLMs.
-So I'm sure you could figure out forking it for Windows if you wanted to!
+So I'm sure you could figure out forking it for **Windows** if you wanted to!
 Just make sure you choose the right Piper version for you and replace the files in **./Piper**.
+I'm primarily a **Linux** user and have no plans to port this project at present.

 [![Click here to view a demo on YouTube.](https://img.youtube.com/vi/Ym2KmWeqd84/0.jpg)](https://www.youtube.com/watch?v=Ym2KmWeqd84)